LennaHammer/English/EVP/out/words_adjective.md

 ## 1038. fatal ## adjective
 /ˈfeɪt̬.əl/ SERIOUS
 [B2]Fatal actions have very bad effects.
-- He made the fatal mistake/error of believing what they told him.
+- He made the fatal `mistake/error` of believing what they told him.

 ## 1039. faulty ## adjective
 /ˈfɔːl.ti/
 [B2]not working correctly or not in perfect condition
-- faulty brakes
+- faulty `brakes`
-- faulty reasoning
+- faulty `reasoning`

 ## 1040. favorable ## adjective
 /ˈfeɪ.vər.ə.bəl/
 [B2]showing that you like or approve of someone or something, or making you support or approve of someone or something
-- She made a very favorable impression on us.
+- She made a very favorable `impression` on us.

 ## 1041. fed up ## adjective [never before noun]
 /ˌfedˈʌp/
 [B2]annoyed or bored by something that you have experienced for too long
-- I'm fed up with my job.
+- I'm fed up `with` my job.
-- He got fed up with all the traveling he had to do.
+- He `got` fed up with all the traveling he had to do.

 ## 1042. fellow ## adjective [always before noun]
 /ˈfel.oʊ/
 [B2]describes someone who has the same job or interests as you, or is in the same situation as you
-- She introduced me to some of her fellow students.
+- She introduced me to some of her fellow `students`.
 - Our fellow travelers were mostly Spanish-speaking tourists.

 ## 1043. fierce ## adjective
 /fɪrs/ VIOLENT
 [B2]violent or angry
-- a fierce dog
+- a fierce `dog`
-- a fierce attack/battle
+- a fierce `attack/battle`
-- Two men were shot during fierce fighting last weekend.
+- Two men were shot during fierce `fighting` last weekend.

 ## 1044. fierce ## adjective
 /fɪrs/ STRONG
 [B2]very strong or powerful
-- Fierce winds/storms battered the coast all weekend.
+- Fierce `winds/storms` battered the coast all weekend.
-- Fire fighters had to retreat from the fierce heat.
+- Fire fighters had to retreat from the fierce `heat`.

 ## 1045. fierce ## adjective
 /fɪrs/ FEELING
 [B2]showing strong feeling or energetic activity
-- The expansion plans will face fierce opposition/resistance from environmentalists.
+- The expansion plans will face fierce `opposition/resistance` from environmentalists.
-- There is fierce competition to join the Special Branch.
+- There is fierce `competition` to join the Special Branch.

 ## 1046. fine ## adjective
 /fɑɪn/ EXCELLENT
 [B2]excellent or much better than average
 - a fine musician/artist
-- There is a fine view of the river from the balcony.
+- There is a fine `view` of the river from the balcony.
 - This building is the finest example of its type.

 ## 1047. firm ## adjective